smithwrites/paapi/docs/index.md

       </div>
       <div class="govuk-grid-column-one-third-from-desktop govuk-!-margin-bottom-8">
         <h2 class="govuk-heading-l">Sharing data</h2>
-        <p class="govuk-body">How we plan to share data from the register, an API explorer for the current API, and future recommended strategies.</p>
+        <p class="govuk-body">How we plan to share data from the register, an API explorer for the current API, and recommended strategies.</p>
         <a href="/sharing-data/" class="govuk-button">Sharing data</a>
       </div>
     </div>